Before we get into the nuts and bolts of Texas Holdem strategy, I thought I would share a quote that is quite appropriate for most readers:

 For example, it would be appropriate to allow yourself to get all in with post-flop with top pair good kicker such as KQ on K72 if you had a stack depth of 40bb; however, not if you had a stack depth of 100bb or greater.

 Postflop poker strategy tip 5: The greater your stack depth, the stronger a holding you need to stack off.
 Always be aware of your stack depth before entering a pot.

-One mistake often made by new players is not considering effective stack size: if you have 100bb and your opponents has 40bb then the effective stack size is 40bb; this is because your opponent can win no more than 40bb from you.
-Hence your effective stack size can vary from hand to hand, and you must adjust you postflop poker strategy accordingly.
+One mistake often made by new players is not considering effective stack size: if you have 100bb and your opponent has 40bb then the effective stack size is 40bb; this is because your opponent can win no more than 40bb from you.
+Hence your effective stack size can vary from hand to hand, and you must adjust your post-flop poker strategy accordingly.

 Betting is the fundamental aspect of poker which makes it an exciting game to play.
 The ability to wager money as a bluff inducing your opponent to fold is one of the biggest selling points of the game; it is the first thing people think of when discussing poker!

 But it's not all about bluffing as Hollywood has led you to believe.
 A lot of a winning Texas Holdem strategy just involves getting your bets in when you have a better hand than your opponent.

 Poker betting strategy: reasons to bet